A secret Natick wireless operation on Pegan Hill helped to win World War II.

 Natick’s Secret Role During World War II: Spy Work on Pegan Hill

-During World War II, some very secret stuff happened on the western slope of Pegan Hill in South Natick.
+During World War II, some secret stuff happened on the western slope of Pegan Hill in South Natick.

-In 1942 the Federal Bureau of Investigation (FBI) set up nine young operatives in an old house on the historic site of a colonial-era farm.
-George Hanchett had built his house there in 1856 and operated a large dairy farm (Lookout Farm is now active in this area).
+In 1942, the Federal Bureau of Investigation (FBI) set up nine young operatives in an old house on the historic site of a colonial-era farm.
+George Hanchett had built his home there in 1856 and operated a large dairy farm (Lookout Farm is now active in this area).
 That fall, the FBI surveyed the greater Boston area for an inconspicuous and noise-free location.
 The Pegan Hill location in South Natick was the ultimate choice, offering a high point (elevation of about 400 feet) for handling radio traffic to and from the Axis powers.
 It was all hush-hush—spying, secret agents, secret codes, and radio surveillance.
 The FBI sent eight men and one woman to create a highly secure listening post to intercept German radio traffic and play a role in counter-intelligence activities from 1942 to 1945.
 Agent Harry Arnold was in charge of mounting the antenna on four 40-foot poles in the field behind the house.
 High-quality radio equipment and recording devices were installed, along with a Teletype machine.

 The rented house on the former Hanchett property sits today on the southern side of Sassamon Road.
 Single agents lived in the house, and married men lived nearby.
 It’s said that the agents enjoyed juicy treats from the large apple tree in the backyard.